MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/business-voice/things-to-try.md

 ms.lasthandoff: 02/06/2020
 ms.locfileid: "41827359"
 ---
-# <a name="things-to-try-after-setting-up-business-voice"></a>Coisas a serem experimentadas após a configuração do Business Voice
+# <a name="things-to-try-after-setting-up-business-voice"></a>O que tentar depois de configurar o Business Voice

 <!-- This topic will be populated in the future.
 Intentionally left out of the TOC>